Progress monitoring and reporting are essential to construction project management.

 A changing landscape for owner communication

-Before cloud-based software, mobile apps, and common data environments where construction project teams can work off the same data set, owners would have had to rely on site visits for real-time progress updates.
+Before cloud-based software, mobile apps, and common data environments, owners would have had to rely on site visits for progress updates.
 Formal reports might be received on a monthly basis.

 Clearly, the construction process wasn’t particularly transparent to owners.

 Today, connected software means project managers or general contractors can easily compile the data from the day’s field reports into a comprehensive update to share with an owner.
 And that’s if the owner and the rest of the project team don’t share a cloud-based, collaborative digital space.

 But if owners’ desires for improved communication and transparency are any indication – and they are – they will increasingly have seamless access to the same digital “room” where daily reports are uploaded.
 They will see updates in real-time, direct from the job site.

 And shouldn’t those updates be fast and easy to review?